mehdijoafshani/go-assessment-1/README.md

 - Comment
   - Search for #SOLID to see the examples of applied SOLID principles
   - Search for #TODO to see the possible improvements which I could not implement in the specified time period
+  - Search for #Desc to see my reasons for making some specific decisions

 #### TODO